Choosing a Representative for Your SSDI Hearing

 Frequently Asked Questions

-TL;DR: You can be represented at an SSDI hearing by an attorney or a non-attorney representative.
+You can be represented at an SSDI hearing by an attorney or a non-attorney representative.
 Both charge the same fee (25% of backpay, capped at $7,200).
-Attorneys can represent you at all stages including federal court.
+Attorneys can represent you at all stages including federal court, while non-attorney reps can only represent you at the hearing level.

-What should I know about connect with a representative?
+What questions should I ask a potential SSDI representative?